aesko/RepData_PeerAssessment1/PA1_template.md

 ##Inputing missing values

-First, let's determine how many missing values there are in the data set.
+First, let's calculate how many missing values there are in the data set.

 ```r